x

 “Aloha Spirit” is the coordination of heart and mind within us, bringing each person to the Self, thinking and emoting good feelings toward others.

-In the contemplation of Aloha the following unuhi laulā loa may be used:
+In the contemplation of Aloha, the following unuhi laulā loa may be used:

 “Akahai”: kindness to be expressed with tenderness